adamsilver/maintainablecss.com-jekyll/_chapters/06-modules.md

 ## 3. Creating a button module

-Our basket module only appears on the basket page; we didn't really consider being able to reuse it.
-And we didn't address the fact that the remove button was a *component* of the basket.
+As our basket module only appears in the basket page, we didn't consider being able to reuse it elsewhere.
+Also, we didn't address the fact that the remove button is a component of the basket, making them harder to reuse across modules.

 Buttons are an example of something that we want to reuse in lot's of places, and potentially *within* different modules.
 A button is not particularly useful on its own.